smdocs/my-book-notes/book5/part-1.md

 - We can’t improve what we don’t measure.
 Scalability measurements should include measurements of availability, response time, engineering productivity and efficiency, cost, and quality.
 - Goal trees are effective for mapping organizational goals to company goals and help create a “causal roadmap to success.”
 - Managers are responsible for paving the path to success.
 The most successful managers see themselves as critical parts of their teams working toward a common goal.

+1.6 <a name="part1-6"> Relationships, Mindset, and the Business Case